 Peace River Seafood is a classic, Authentic Florida old fish house in Punta Gorda.

 When in Punta Gorda, make sure you board a boat to tour the Charlotte Harbor area.
 We recommend King Fisher Fleet that departs from Fisherman’s Wharf.
-You may choose from a wide range of scenic adventures including: Cayo Costa State Park, the legendary Cabbage Key, Boca Grande, Peace River Nature Cruise, or even enjoy a Sunset Tour.
-More info at: https://kingfisherfleet.com
+You may also choose from a wide range of scenic adventures including Cayo Costa State Park, the legendary Cabbage Key, Boca Grande, Peace River Nature Cruise, or even enjoy a Sunset Tour.
+More info at https://kingfisherfleet.com

 Cayo Costa Island State Park (Lee County)

-The Peace River National Art Festival will take place March 16 & 17 in Laishley Park, located on the Peace River in Downtown Punta Gorda (100 Nesbit St.).
-Explore more than 70 booths of fine arts and exquisite crafts complimented by music, food, wine and beer.
+The Peace River National Art Festival will take place on March 16 & 17 in Laishley Park, located on the Peace River in Downtown Punta Gorda (100 Nesbit St.).
+Explore more than 70 booths of fine arts and exquisite crafts complemented by music, food, wine, and beer.

-Nearly 100 nationally recognized juried artists represent various mediums including art glass, fiber arts, jewelry, leather goods, metalwork, oil paintings, photography, pottery, stone sculptures and watercolor.
+Nearly 100 nationally recognized juried artists represent various mediums including art glass, fiber arts, jewelry, leather goods, metalwork, oil paintings, photography, pottery, stone sculptures, and also watercolor.

 Photos, unless otherwise noted, were taken by Robin Draper (February 2019).